Updated 24 Feb 2008

 First...BEFORE you buy a telescope!

-Many amateur astronomers will tell you that the best way to get into astronomy is to first learn some of the basic constellations, and then use a pair of binoculars to find your first "deep sky" objects.
+Many experienced amateur astronomers will tell you that the best way to get into astronomy is to first learn some of the basic constellations, and then use a pair of binoculars to find your first astronomical objects.
 It is important to learn the basics of finding your way around the sky (you will need these skills to find objects using a telescope).
 Binoculars really can show quite a number of interesting sights in the night sky.
 A good pair of binoculars will often cost less than a telescope; in fact, if your budget only allows spending about $100, you might be better off buying a decent pair of binoculars and a good starter book rather than a telescope.
-Most experienced amateur astronomers agree that "jumping in" with a fancy telescope without first learning the basics is not the way to get involved.
+Most experienced amateur astronomers agree that "jumping in" with a fancy expensive telescope without first learning the basics is not the best way to get involved.
 Astronomy is a fascinating hobby but it's not for everyone.
-If you "jump in" and spend $1000 on a fancy telescope and then later find you're not really into it, you will have wasted a considerable amount of money.
+If you spend $1000 on a fancy telescope and then later find you're not really into it, you will have wasted a considerable amount of money.
 Binoculars are a great way to get a taste of what backyard astronomy can offer.
-Another great way to start in astronomy is to visit a local astronomy club (most cities have some kind of club).
+Another great way to start in astronomy is to visit a local astronomy club (most larger cities have some kind of club).
 Clubs often have loaner scopes, or at minimum, there will be members that will be happy to show you a number of telescopes.
 Binoculars can be a good first step, but they won't show any detail on the planets (and limited detail on the Moon).
-If you have a pair now, do try them out.
+If you have a pair now, do try them out!

 Ready for a telescope?
 Please read on!

-Number One: Have realistic expectations!
+Number One: Have Realistic Expectations!

 What can you expect to see?
 Below we will describe what you might reasonably expect to see with small telescope: